-For university students, these tools can be invaluable.
-They can help overcome writer’s block, inspire design projects, or provide a starting point for research.
+For university students, these tools can help overcome writer’s block, inspire design projects, or provide a starting point for research.
 However, it’s essential to use them responsibly.
 When using Generative AI in your studies, it's important to be aware of University policies on using Generative AI.
 It's important to use these tools in a way that acknowledges their strengths and limitations so that you can benefit from their assistance without compromising the quality of your work and deep learning.

 Generative AI applications and tools use machine learning technology to connect information from a large dataset to produce content in response to a prompt entered by the user.
 They are trained on a large dataset of information, and are able to integrate new information over time.
 The tools work similarly to predictive text, and generate content based on the inputs of the user and statistical models around what the user is likely to want to see next.